Dental Days Deal

 Call (713) 526-5881 to schedule a cleaning today!

-*Not valid with any other offer.
-Canine and Feline only.
-Not redeemable for cash.
-May use offer on multiple pets within the same household.
+*New and existing clients.
+Canine and feline only.
+Not valid with other offers.
+Not redeemable for cash.May use offer on multiple pets within the same household.
+Not applicable for membership or wellness plans.

 We recommend your pet having a full dental examination and cleaning at least